 Learn about KingIsHome, our remote learning program

 - Each week, students will have the opportunity for some asynchronous learning, when all students can access assignments and work at their own pace, in the order that they'd like.
-Examples of this kind of learning might include accessing math problems on Dreambox, reading a book and completing a written assignment that is available on MyKing, or collaborating virtually on a Google doc to complete a project that requires students to apply their knowledge of a particular topic.
+Examples of this kind of learning might include accessing math problems on Dreambox, reading a book and completing a written assignment that is available on MyKing, or collaborating virtually on a Google document to complete a project that requires students to apply their knowledge of a particular topic.

 - All teachers will seek to keep students as engaged as possible in learning new material and skills so that our semester moves forward.
+We will continue to encourage students and families to stay balanced by caring for their health and wellness.

 - There will be regular feedback loops for students and teachers to share what is and is not working well with our systems, which will allow us to be as responsive as possible in addressing everyone's needs.